 Peonies have been utilized as the floral symbol of China for many decades.
 It is also Indiana’s state flower and it is no wonder why.
-Many couple will choose to incorporate peonies into their wedding arrangements, because they are considered the flower of honor and riches.
-The beautiful, lush bloom embodies not only prosperity, but also romance and love.
+Many couples will choose to incorporate peonies into their wedding arrangements because they are considered the flower of honor and riches.
+The beautiful, lush bloom embodies not only prosperity but also romance and love.
 If you are looking to ensure you have a happy marriage for the rest of your life and good fortune, be sure to envelop peonies into your wedding décor, bouquet and table arrangements.

 Peonies are also the flower for the 12th wedding anniversary.
 Legend has it that peonies are named after the physician of gods, Paeon.
 The mother of Apollo presented Paeon with a peony on Mount Olympus.